soupglasses/nix-system-graphics/README.md

 ```

 There exists many versions of the NVIDIA driver, and they are typically incompatible with one another.
 So extra attention should be put on [pinning the NVIDIA driver to a spessific version](https://nixos.wiki/wiki/Nvidia#Running_Specific_NVIDIA_Driver_Versions).
 You should be able to see the current NVIDA driver version using the command `cat /proc/driver/nvidia/version`.

+## Acknowledgements

+Special thanks goes out to @picnoir who created `nix-gl-host`, who also so kindly helped me with reflecting on the feasabilitiy of this project.